 The History of Mirrors

-During the latter half of the 18th and 19th century framing styles changed dramatically from elegantly carved gilt wood mirrors of the Chippendale period to beautiful polished frames like the antique cheval mirror of the Victorian period.
+During the latter half of the 18th and 19th century, framing styles changed dramatically from elegantly carved gilt wood mirrors of the Chippendale period to beautiful polished frames like the antique cheval mirror of the Victorian period.

 Did you know antique mirrors were recycled as early as the 1700s.

 Recycling is a large part in today’s life and there was actually a form of recycling that started in the 18th century.
-In the 18th century there was a heavy tax on glass coming from abroad and because of the failure of English factories to make large mirror plates that was highly sought after; it dictated the form and development of the mirror being created in Britain at that time.
-To avoid the tax and costly import of the larger mirrors from France, old antique mirrors were recycled and larger mirrors were produced by creating frames which held several pieces of glass, this gave the illusion of a single larger mirror.
-This went on until the late 18th century when far bigger mirrors with much lighter frames were being produced.
+There was a heavy tax on glass coming from abroad.
+Because of the failure of English factories to make large mirror plates in that period, it dictated the form and development of the mirror being created in Britain at that time.
+To avoid the tax and costly import of the larger mirrors from France, old mirrors were recycled.
+Larger mirrors were produced by creating frames which held several pieces of recycled glass, this gave the illusion of a single larger mirror.
+This continued until the late 18th century when far bigger mirrors with much lighter frames were being produced.

 The development Mirrors

-Antique mirrors were very rare up to the 1700s.
-As the production of mirrors improved more were made and larger more grand versions came into existence.
-Large examples were still very expensive but the smaller wall mounted mirrors or small tilting examples were cheap enough for people to buy.
-In larger upper class houses, mirrors of all kinds were designed and made, from smaller antique wall mirrors to pier mirrors and usually the grander examples would have gilding.
-Mahogany was the main wood used for the frames due to the beautiful finish and the durability of the wood.
-Some would have pediments on the top usually with a prominent central motif in the form of a spread eagle, or inlaid with a shell pattern.
+Antique mirrors were very rare up to the 1700’s.
+As the production of mirrors improved, more were made and larger, more grand versions came into existence.
+Large mirrors were still very expensive but the smaller wall mounted mirrors were cheap enough for people to buy.
+Earlier examples were made from pine with gilding finish and would often have pediments on the top with a prominent central motif in the form of an exotic bird or spread eagle.

 Dressing and Cheval Mirrors

-Antique cheval mirrors or also known as standing dressing mirrors were first made in Paris.
-By the 1800s large plates of glass could be cast, and the free standing mirror known as the antique cheval mirror became very popular.
+Antique cheval mirrors or also known as ‘standing dressing mirrors’ were first made in Paris.
+By the 1800’s large plates of glass could be cast, and the free standing mirror known as the antique cheval mirror became very popular.
 ‘Cheval’ means horse in French, and the name given to the mirror refers to its four supporting legs.

 Caring for your Antique Mirrors

 The first is to wipe the glass with a lint free linen cloth moistened with methylated spirits.
 The second is to wipe the glass with a lint free cloth which has been wrung out in lukewarm water to which a few drops of ammonia have been added.
 Lastly you can lightly moisten a lint free cloth with paraffin and wipe the glass.
 This last method works well, but leaves a small of paraffin in the air for some time.
-Whichever method is chosen, it is essential to avoid and moisture getting behind the glass, as this will cause further deterioration of the silvering.
+We fine one of the most successful ways is to wipe over the glass using very fine wire wool and then buff with a clean cloth.